Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 Prevent another concussion:

 - Wear protective sports equipment that fits properly.
-Helmets help decrease your risk for a serious brain injury.
+Helmets help lower your risk for a serious brain injury.
 Talk to your healthcare provider about ways you can decrease your risk for a concussion if you play sports.

 Follow up with your doctor as directed: